SYalouz/QuantNBody/README.md

 ## How to cite

-When using QuantNBody for research projects, please cite:
+When using QuantNBody for research projects, please cite [our reference paper](https://doi.org/10.21105/joss.04759)  :

 Yalouz et al., (2022).
 QuantNBody: a Python package for quantum chemistry and physics to build and manipulate many-body operators and wave functions..
 Journal of Open Source Software, 7(80), 4759, https://doi.org/10.21105/joss.04759

 We are happy to include future contributors as authors on later releases.